 How prevalent is HPV?

 According the CDC, some 79 million Americans are infected with HPV.
+Research suggests that more than 150 types of HPV exist.
+Fourteen of these are considered high-risk strains.

 Some parents may worry that getting their kids the HPV vaccine gives them a free pass to have sex at an early age.
 Do you ever see that in your patients?